HunorMarton/svg-tutorial/src/content/svg/arc.md

 </div>

-You might realize, that even with the same starting point and endpoint, and the same radiuses, there are actually four different variations.
-The 5th argument is a boolean flag, that tells us if we want to flip the arc the other way.
+You might realize, that even with the same starting point and endpoint, and the same radiuses, there can be four different variations.
+The 5th argument is a boolean flag, and we can use it to flip the arc the other way (now it changed to `1`).

 <div class="grid-200">